lalit1234-lab/ReactWeatherApiIntegration/README.md

 ### 2. Setup your Environment

 The app requires an OpenWeatherMap API key.
+You can generate your free API key here: [https://home.openweathermap.org/api_keys](https://home.openweathermap.org/api_keys)

 In the root directory, create a `.env` file and insert your API credentials like this:

 ```env
 VITE_WEATHER_API_KEY=your_api_key_here